Do expats from Maryland still owe Maryland state taxes?

 Filing Maryland state taxes from abroad

-When filing Maryland state taxes from abroad, it's essential to determine your residency status and use the appropriate forms:
+When filing Maryland state taxes from abroad, it's essential to determine your residency status and then use the appropriate forms:

 • Form 502: Maryland Resident Income Tax Return.
 Use this form if you are considered a full-year resident of Maryland.
 You must report all income, regardless of where it is earned .

 • Form 502B: Dependents’ Information.
-Attach this form if you claim any dependents on your Maryland state tax return .
+Attach this form if you claim any dependents on your Maryland state tax return.

 • Form 502CR: Maryland Personal Income Tax Credits for Individuals.
-Use this form to claim any applicable tax credits .
+Use this form to claim any applicable tax credits.

 • Form 505NR: Maryland Nonresident Income Tax Calculation.
-Use this form in conjunction with Form 505 to calculate your nonresident tax .
+Use this form in conjunction with Form 505 to calculate your nonresident tax.

 Deadlines

 • Automatic Extension for Expats: June 15.
 If you are living outside the U.S. on April 15, you may receive an automatic two-month extension to file your return and pay any amount due without requesting an extension, extending the deadline to June 15.
-However, interest on any unpaid taxes will accrue from the original April 15 deadline.
+However, interest on any unpaid taxes will accrue from the original April 15 deadline until the taxes are paid.

 • Additional Extension: October 15.
 You can request a further extension by filing Form 502E, Application for Extension of Time to File Personal Income Tax Return, typically extending the deadline to October 15.
 This extension is for filing your return only, not for paying any taxes owed.
-Interest on any unpaid taxes will continue to accrue from the original April 15 deadline.
+Interest on any unpaid taxes will continue to accumulate from the original April 15 deadline until the taxes are paid.

 • Payment Deadlines.
 Regardless of filing extensions, any taxes owed must be paid by April 15 to avoid interest and late payment penalties.
 If you file an extension, ensure that your payment is postmarked by the due date to avoid additional charges.